 - a.
-Enforce assessment requirements, placement results, and prerequisites with PeopleSoft. - b.
-Train faculty and staff to improve their understanding of basic skills issues and increase their involvement in addressing those issues. - c.
-Increase the availability of Basic Skills courses. - d.
-Explore the incorporation of basic skills into course curriculum (e.g., the incorporation of ESL and Vocational ESL (VESL) into CTE programs, contextualized learning, etc.). - e.
+Train faculty and staff to improve their understanding of basic skills issues and increase their involvement in addressing those issues. - b.
+Increase the availability of Basic Skills courses. - c.
+Explore the incorporation of basic skills into course curriculum (e.g., the incorporation of ESL and Vocational ESL (VESL) into CTE programs, contextualized learning, etc.). - d.
 Design and implement a coordinated and integrated Basic Skills program that is fiscally sustainable and incorporated as foundation skills supportive of the overall curriculum.